 Choose a wireless system if:

 At BusinessWatch, we understand that every commercial building is different.
 That’s why our fire safety experts carry out full site assessments before recommending a tailored solution, whether wired, wireless, or hybrid.
+Whether you are operating in the education sector or managing a manufacturing plant, our team ensures your system is fit for purpose.

 We handle design, installation, commissioning, and long-term maintenance in line with BS 5839 standards.
 As an NSI Gold-accredited and BAFE-certified provider, we deliver systems that protect people, meet legal requirements, and minimise risk to your business.
+We also provide specialised fire warden training to ensure your staff know exactly how to respond when the system is activated.

 Need help deciding which fire alarm system is best for your premises?